 Projects include a range of drawing, experimenting, developing ideas, research and personal outcomes.
 Using a range of materials is encouraged.
 Projects can vary from year to year, but in previous years projects have included:

-- Year 7 – Colour Theory, Shading, Mosaics, Painting
+- Year 7 - Colour Theory, Shading, Stained glass windows

-- Year 8 – Masks, Natural Forms, Figure Drawing
+- Year 8 - Masks, Fantastic Beasts, Fantasy Rooms

-- Year 9 – Portraiture, Dragons, Independent project
+- Year 9 - Portraiture, Food and Drink, Independent Project

 All projects are contextualised and include art history, theory, so students have an awareness of their importance / place in society / history.
 Students are taught art vocabulary from year 7 and how to use it properly when discussing work.

 Qualification: GCSE in Art, Craft and Design

 Assessment: There are four main assessment objectives.
 These are:

 - development of ideas through investigations, demonstrating critical understanding of sources,

 - refine work by exploring ideas, selecting and experimenting with appropriate media, materials, techniques and processes,

 - record ideas, observations and insights relevant to intentions as work progresses,